bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/01_Dependencies.rst

             Before installing it is important to have a proper ``JAVA_HOME`` environment variable definition.
 This variable must contain a valid path to a Java JDK (as a remark, it must point to a JDK, not JRE).
-            So, please, export this variable and include it into your ``.bashrc`` if it is not already available with the previous command.
+            So, please, export this variable and include it into your ``.bashrc``:

             .. code-block:: console